borisbabic/browser_cookie3/README.md

 [![License][License-shield]][License-url]

 <strike>This is a python3 fork of [Richard Penman's Browser Cookie](https://github.com/richardpenman/browsercookie)</strike>
-This is a fork of a fork to (hopefully) add BSD support
+This is a fork of a fork to add BSD support
-Currently in development, no BSD support (yet).
+Currently only works on Firefox.
+Support for Chromium seems complicated, will work on it later.

 # Browser Cookie #